aallyn/GMRI_Rocker/README.md

   + `sudo apt install make`
   + `sudo apt install mtools`

 9. With docker installed, it's time to set up all of the files needed.
 Danny does this on the fly.
 For me, I think if I do this again, I will likely just jump to step one in the above section that covers how to [set up a docker container as a GitHub repository](#Setting up a docker container repository).
 With all of those pieces taken care of, then it just became a matter of cloning the docker Github repository onto the droplet.
 To do that, I copied the address from github.com for the docker repo and then typed `git clone docker_repo_url` into the command line.
 Then, I did `cd ~/docker_repo_name`.
-Within that folder, I created both a "secret.env" file and a "GitHubPAT.text" file using `nano`.
+Within that folder, I created both a "secret.env" file and a "GitHubPAT.text" file using `nano secret.env` and then `nano GitHubPAT.txt`.
 Finally, I typed `make up`, which again, only works because I had made a "makefile" earlier when setting up the docker container.

 10. To access and use the container on the DigitalOcean droplet, I opened a web broswer to web "http://IPaddressoftheDigitalOceanDroplet:8787" as opposed to "http://localhost:8787".